 Because antique horn items have sold at UK auctions for far higher prices than expected, whistleblowers have told NGOs that traders are known to stain new rhino horn with tea, colored wax or shoe polish to make it appear old.

 UK antiquities expert Paul Fraser commented, “the sheer frequency of trading in rhino horn antiques suggests that a number are not genuine.”
-Most recently, a Hong Kong-based antiques industry whistleblower described the relative ease with which smugglers could increase their profit margin by faking new rhino horn as antique.
+Most recently, a Hong Kong SAR-based antiques industry whistleblower described the relative ease with which smugglers could increase their profit margin by faking new rhino horn as antique.

 There is also strong evidence that auctioned antique rhino horn carvings have been bought by East Asian bidders – or their proxies – and illegally exported to China or Vietnam, where they are purchased by wealthy individuals.
 According to enforcement agencies, it is known that the purchase of antique rhino horn items at UK auctions has been used as a method of laundering money.

 For more than a decade, WildAid has campaigned to reduce consumer demand for rhino horn by distributing the simple message: “When the buying stops, the killing can too.”
 These campaigns have helped change consumer habits considerably in China and Vietnam and generate a reduction in rhino poaching in South Africa.
 In Kenya, rhino poaching dropped from 59 cases in 2013 to 6 in 2016.
 Even South Africa, which has lost thousands of rhinos to poachers since 2008, saw a 25% decrease in killings in the first quarter of 2018.

 By withdrawing all rhino horn products from its auctions, Bonhams will join the global effort to crack down on criminal syndicates and protect the remaining populations of wild rhinos from poaching, trafficking, and trade.

 Stay in touch and get the latest WildAid updates.SIGN UP